bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The accessory SHOULD provide alternate means to help find it, e.g. by vibrating or flashing lights, via a platform-compatible method.
 Future versions of this document will consider support for haptics and lights.

 ### Recommended Finding Options
 {{accessory-finding-hw}} lists two RECOMMENDED options on the set of technology in an accessory to make it findable.
+Given that a sound maker is REQUIRED, the accessory maker SHALL at very least implement Option A.

 |                      | Option A |  Option B |